-- (1) March 1, 2000 or, if the option holder was not an eligible employee (as defined in the plan) on March 1, 1997, the third anniversary of the date on which the option was granted, - (2) the death of the option holder, - (3) the termination of the option holder's employment (other than a termination for cause, or the voluntary resignation of the option holder), - (4) a corporate event or - (5) the sale of our subsidiary or business in which the option holder is employed.
+- (1) March 1, 2000 or, if the option holder was not an eligible employee (as defined in the plan) on March 1, 1997, the third anniversary of the date on which the option was granted, - (2) the death of the option holder, - (3) the termination of the option holder's employment, other than a termination for cause or the voluntary resignation of the option holder. - (4) the occurrence of one of the corporate events described above or - (5) the sale of our subsidiary or business in which the option holder is employed.